ammarhakim/gkeyll1/scimake/README.txt

 BUILD_WITH_SHARED_RUNTIME: Add /MD to compiler flags on Windows

 The logic is implemented in the SciGetInstSubdirs function in SciFindPackage.cmake.
-The USE_CC4PY_LIBS variable and other booleans must be set on the cmake command line, with e.g. -DUSE_CC4PY_LIBS:BOOL=TRUE.
+The USE_PYC_LIBS variable and other booleans must be set on the cmake command line, with e.g. -DUSE_PYC_LIBS:BOOL=TRUE.
 When using Bilder this flag should be set via a bilder script.